open2b/scriggo-site/doc/disassembler.md

 ### Mul

-The instruction `Mul` multiplies two integers or two floats. `Div` has two forms.
+The instruction `Mul` multiplies two integers or two floats. `Mul` has two forms.

 The first form multiplies the operands addressed by `a` and the operand addressed by `b` and stores the result in `c`, the type of operands is `int` or `float64`.